Vin-meido/XUnity-AutoTranslator-SugoiOfflineTranslatorEndpoint/README.md

 CUDA support requires an NVIDIA graphics card that supports it (GTX10xx, RTX series).

+## A note on Japanese OCR Toolkit v1.6

+Sugoi Translator V3.0 used to come as a stand-alone installation.
+However, since Japanese OCR Toolkit v1.6, the translator has been included with the toolkit package.
+This endpoint works with either package (standalone Sugoi Translator or OCR Toolkit v1.6).
+Therefore, if you already have SugoiTranslator, you don't necessarily need to update to OCR Toolkit if the translator is working fine for you.

 ## Installation

 0. Install XUAT.
 See https://github.com/bbepis/XUnity.AutoTranslator#installation for installation instructions, and then get that working with the default translators before proceeding.

-1. Install Sugoi Translator if you havent yet, and install the Offline Model.
-See the youtube (https://www.youtube.com/watch?v=r8xFzVbmo7k) for details on installation and setup.
+1. Install Japanese OCR Toolkit.
+See https://www.youtube.com/watch?v=r8xFzVbmo7k for details on installation and setup.
 Make sure you have a working translator first by running the offline translator script `Sugoi-Translator-Offline (click here).bat`

 **optional**: If you have a recent nvidia graphics card (10xx, RTX series), you can also install the Cuda update from their discord (https://discord.com/channels/778778890239344641/795551389211164703/902472195710779394) for faster translations.
 Check included docs in the package for install instructions of this update.
 Make sure that's working as well before continuing.